AI Litigation: Advantages, Disadvantages, & Legal Challenges

-Artificial intelligence (AI) is having a significant impact in a wide range of industries and sectors, including the legal field.
-While expert professionals will always be at the forefront of the legal industry, AI is playing an increasing role in how lawyers and law firms function.
+Artificial intelligence (AI) is significantly impacting a wide range of industries and sectors, including the legal field.
+While expert professionals will always be at the forefront of the legal industry, AI plays an increasing role in how lawyers and law firms function.

-It’s also having an impact on the types of cases that lawyers are handling.
-There’s been a rise in the number of AI litigation cases in recent months, such as in instances when copyrighted content has been mined for use by AI models such as ChatGPT.
+It’s also having an impact on the types of cases that lawyers handle.
+In recent months, the number of AI litigation cases has risen, such as instances when copyrighted content has been mined for use by AI models such as ChatGPT.

-In this article, we’re going to take a deeper dive into the world of AI litigation, looking at how it benefits law firms, the problems it may pose, and the legal problems of artificial intelligence.
 Given the increasing use and sophistication of artificial intelligence, law firms should look at keeping up to date with AI developments in the legal sector.
+So, what should legal professionals know about AI?

 Optimizing Research

 So too have the efficiency gains made by digital research repositories been met with heightened client expectations.
-Memos once expected next week are now expected within the next hour.
+Memos once expected next week are now scheduled within the next hour.

-With increasingly capable AI research tools, the process of collecting and filtering research nearly instantaneous.
+With increasingly capable AI research tools, collecting and filtering research is nearly instantaneous.
 Will these tools save attorneys’ time?
-Certainly – but that time – those minutes – may soon be weighted by increased client expectations.
+Certainly, but that time may soon be weighted by increased client expectations.

 Saving Time

-These types of AI tools don’t just help to save time — they ensure standardization of a law firm’s work product such that firms can trust that every document they generate with Briefpoint meets their high expectations of quality.
+These types of AI tools don’t just help to save time.
+They help uphold the standardization of a law firm’s work product so that firms can trust that every document they generate with Briefpoint meets their high-quality expectations.

-AI legal document software essentially takes care of the time-consuming aspects of document creation, but law firms can still add their own objections and responses, ensuring that they’re still quality documents based on their firm’s gold standards.
+Generative AI models essentially take care of the time-consuming aspects of document creation.
+However, law firms can still add their objections and responses, which make sure that they’re still quality documents based on their firm’s gold standards.

 Reducing Barriers to Legal Assistance

-Artificial intelligence software also makes it easier for people who may historically not have had access to legal support to get the help they need.
-There are many instances where people are unable to pursue legal avenues because of a lack of capital or know-how.
+Artificial intelligence software makes it easier for people who may historically not have had access to legal support to get the help they need.
+Many instances occur where people are unable to pursue legal avenues because of a lack of capital or know-how.

-AI software has allowed people from these groups to begin the process of pursuing legal damages with a few clicks of a button.
-For instance, there are tools that will instantly generate a personalized lawsuit against robocall companies.
+AI software has allowed people from these groups to begin pursuing legal damages with a few clicks of a button.
+For instance, there are tools that instantly generate a personalized lawsuit against robocall companies.

 This aspect of AI litigation is still in development, but it’s expected to grow significantly in the coming years.
 While broadly positive, the downside could be that courts are overwhelmed by quickly generated lawsuits even when the grounds for the lawsuit are relatively thin.